 Know if an Antique Is Authentic

-Edited by Maria Sharon Ubando, Anonymous, Lynn, Eng and 4 others
+Edited by Maria Sharon Ubando, Lynn, Eng, Rebecca M. and 3 others

 Antiques add a little element of mystique to an interior.
 The problem is, how do you know if the pieces you have are authentic antiques?
 You might be bragging about your latest antique find or posting an ad for an authentic chinaware for sale only to find out it's not a true antique.

 Replicas are everywhere, even in antique shops and today it can be difficult to determine a reproduction from an authentic antique.
 It takes an expert eye to spot a fake.
 Find out if the one you have is a real antique with these easy-to-follow guidelines.

 China is one of the favorites among antique collectors.
 If you are a rising collector, then here are some easy tips you may apply on your next hunt.